 Victoria Chang: I mean, something that just takes its time ... allows the reader to just pause and contemplate a little bit longer.
 You know, these days.
 I feel like things just move really fast, and emotions are very high, and people can be very reactive, right?
 And so I feel like when I think of slow stories, I just think of [the word] contemplate.

 Maybe it's a hearkening back to when I was a child: I would just stand outside—in the freezing Michigan weather—and just look quietly around at how still everything was in the wintertime.
 But then, if I waited long enough, everything was moving.
 You could hear things crackling.
 The chimneys were piping out really slow smoke that almost looked like a painting.
-So to me, it [means]that's, just stop for a second, and you'll see how everything is actually alive and moving.
+So to me, it [means], just stop for a second, and you'll see how everything is actually alive and moving.

 Rachel Schwartzmann: Obviously the name of this project is called Slow Stories, and I've been thinking about what it meanI've me as well.
 And a word that keeps coming up is honesty.
 A slow story is honest.